Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/stretch_to.rst

       so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).
 Volume Variation
-   This numeric field controls the amount of "volume" variation proportionally to the stretching amount.
+   This number button controls the amount of "volume" variation proportionally to the stretching amount.
    Note that the 0.0 value is not allowed, if you want to disable the volume feature, use the *None* button (see below).
 Volume